TrustInEd

 Pay

-In May 2020, urban and regional planners earned an average annual salary of $75,950.
-It is the salary at which half the workers in an occupation earned more than that amount, and half earned less.
-The lowest tenth earned less than $46,830, while the top tenth made more than $118,280.
+The median annual wage for urban and regional planners was $83,720 in May 2024.
+The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The lowest 10 percent earned less than $55,590, and the highest 10 percent earned more than $128,550.

 Job Projections